aesim-tech/simba-python-examples/04. Open-Save Project File/readme.md

 [Download python script here](4.%20Open-Save%20Project%20File.py)

 Simba Python module gives user flexibility to design any circuit.
-The example shows the creation of a simple buck chopper from scratch with the different steps:
+The example shows the creation of a simple buck chopper from scratch, how to save or re-open the design with the different steps:

 1. *Design and circuit creation*:
    A user specific component placement gives exact configration, for connection in proper aspect ratio and resolution.
 Each connection is added according to the topology configuration.